AadyaRaut/Byte-Battle-Hackathon-7th-Grade/README.md

 - Optional classroom leaderboard to reach team goal

 ## What the website does
--track each time a student fills thier growth
+-Track each time a student fills thier growth
 -Add Gwowth Point for every refill
 -Plants a tree for each refill(could be a herb, sherb, tree) -Display daily/weekly progress and fun sustainability tips

 ## Purpose of the project
--to improve ecosystem and greenary
+-To improve ecosystem and greenery

 ## Technology used
 -HTML